Celerium/Celerium.Auvik/docs/site/internal/Export-AuvikModuleSetting.md

 ```

 ## DESCRIPTION
-The Export-AuvikModuleSetting cmdlet exports the Auvik BaseURI, API, & JSON configuration information to file.
+The Export-AuvikModuleSetting cmdlet exports the Auvik BaseURI, API, & JSON configuration information to file

 Making use of PowerShell's System.Security.SecureString type, exporting module settings encrypts your API key in a format
-that can only be unencrypted with the your Windows account as this encryption is tied to your user principal.
+that can only be unencrypted with the your Windows account as this encryption is tied to your user principal
-This means that you cannot copy your configuration file to another computer or user account and expect it to work.
+This means that you cannot copy your configuration file to another computer or user account and expect it to work

 ## EXAMPLES